ISREF Function

 The ISREF function in Excel evaluates whether the given value is based on a cell reference or not.

 Building huge Excel models can be strenuous.
-Once you are halfway through, you start judging your objective of why you are building the model or what you are even doing.
+Once you are halfway through, you start judging your objective—why you are building the model or what you are even doing.

-This can easily lead you to make errors, such as interchanging hardcoded values with referenced values.
-Thus, knowing a tool that helps you identify whether a cell's value is a hardcoded value or a referenced value is essential.
+This can easily lead to errors, such as interchanging hardcoded values with referenced values.
+Thus, it is essential to know a tool that helps you identify whether a cell's value is a hardcoded value or a referenced value.

 The ISREF function allows you to evaluate such values and returns a boolean value to confirm the presence of a cell reference.